madelinelui/rsa-thesis/README.md

 # rsa-thesis
 Code for analysing 7T fMRI data for my thesis project.

-## Credit where due:
-Code for generating the dissimilarity matrices and the other supporting functions found in the main branch are originally written by Yulia Lazarova, a postdoc member of the lab.
+Code for generating dissimilarity matrices (RDM) was written by Yulia Lazarova, this code is not published.
-Modifications to the RSA code were made by me to wrangle the betas and dissimilarity matrices according to my research.
-Code and functions for bootstrap simulation and visualisation are written by me.
+Code and functions for bootstrap simulation and visualising the RDMs are written by me.

 ## Thesis synopsis:
 Thesis title: Investigating cross-modal visual to haptic sensory interactions of familiar and unfamiliar objects in the somatosensory cortex.